VDarkXV/etalonia-project/README.md

 ### PRE-BETA notice

-ETALONIA 0.0.12 is a PRE-BETA build.
+ETALONIA 0.0.13 is a PRE-BETA build.
 The architecture is already usable, but some details may still change before Beta.

-Main focus areas for 0.0.13:

-- iframe lifecycle hardening and long soak testing;
-- polishing card-set and array workflows;
-- performance testing for mass source and card changes;
-- improved first-run templates;
-- smoother show preparation flow.

 Do not rely on PRE-BETA builds for critical paid productions without rehearsal on the same hardware and scene setup.